-- 1 If you are using your computer to complete the form: - use the TAB key to move from question to question and press SHIFT TAB to move back to the previous question; and - print out the completed form and arrange for it to be signed. - 2 If you are filling in the form by hand: - use black ink; - write clearly; and - arrange for it to be signed. - 3 If you make a mistake, cross it out and initial the changes; do not use correction fluid. - 4 Post the form and supporting documents to us at:
+- 1 If you are using your computer to complete the form: - use the TAB key to move from question to question and press SHIFT TAB to move back to the previous question; and - print out the completed form and arrange for it to be signed by all relevant individuals. - 2 If you are filling in the form by hand: - use black ink; - · write clearly; and - arrange for it to be signed and dated by all relevant individuals. - 3 If you make a mistake, cross it out and initial the changes; do not use correction fluid. - 4 If you: - leave a question blank; - do not get the form signed; or - do not attach the required supporting information without telling us why, we will treat the application as incomplete.
+This will increase the time taken to assess your application.